World line: In literature

 Why, then, should not the four-dimensional beings be ourselves, and our successive states the passing of them through the three-dimensional space to which our consciousness is confined.

 A popular description of human world lines was given by J. C. Fields at the University of Toronto in the early days of relativity.
 As described by Toronto lawyer Norman Robertson:

 I remember [Fields] lecturing at one of the Saturday evening lectures at the Royal Canadian Institute.
 It was advertised to be a "Mathematical Fantasy"—and it was!
 The substance of the exercise was as follows: He postulated that, commencing with his birth, every human being had some kind of spiritual aura with a long filament or thread attached, that traveled behind him throughout his life.
 He then proceeded in imagination to describe the complicated entanglement every individual became involved in his relationship to other individuals, comparing the simple entanglements of youth to those complicated knots that develop in later life.

-Kurt Vonnegut, in his novel Slaughterhouse-Five, describes the worldlines of stars and people:
+Kurt Vonnegut, in his novel Slaughterhouse-Five, describes the world lines of stars and people:

 "Billy Pilgrim says that the Universe does not look like a lot of bright little dots to the creatures from Tralfamadore.
 The creatures can see where each star has been and where it is going, so that the heavens are filled with rarefied, luminous spaghetti.
 And Tralfamadorians don't see human beings as two-legged creatures, either.
 They see them as great millepedes – "with babies' legs at one end and old people's legs at the other," says Billy Pilgrim."

 Almost all science-fiction stories which use this concept actively, such as to enable time travel, oversimplify this concept to a one-dimensional timeline to fit a linear structure, which does not fit models of reality.
 Such time machines are often portrayed as being instantaneous, with its contents departing one time and arriving in another—but at the same literal geographic point in space.
 This is often carried out without note of a reference frame, or with the implicit assumption that the reference frame is local; as such, this would require either accurate teleportation, as a rotating planet, being under acceleration, is not an inertial frame, or for the time machine to remain in the same place, its contents 'frozen'.